BitcoinQnA/ln-guide/index.md

 Alice routing a payment to Dan, despite not having a direct channel with him.
 </p>

 This type of multi-hop transaction is carried out in a trust free way using a process called [onion routing](https://wiki.ion.radar.tech/tech/lightning/onion-routing).
-This method allows for secure transfer of messages structured in such a way that each 'hop' only sees the information they need to see to continue the payment to the next participant in the route until it reaches the final destination, the recipient.
-Due to the cryptographic structure of the Lightning transaction, Bob or Carol cannot steal the payment because they do not know the secret required to claim the sats.
+This method allows for secure transfer of 'messages' known as Hashed Time Locked Contracts or [HTLC's](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) are structured in such a way that each 'hop' only sees the information they need to take their fee and continue the payment to the next participant in the route until it reaches the final destination, the recipient.

 Here is a simplified run down of what happens when Alice presses 'send' in her Lightning wallet for the transaction above.
 It sounds complicated, but it all happens under the hood in a matter of seconds.